Note: This article, originally from Linda Formichelli, has been updated with even more great advice.

 To help you generate more reviews, use our email templates, and make asking easy!

 DON'T say: "I know how you feel."

 Let's say your customer is throwing a party to celebrate their engagement and needed their patio rebuilt before the wedding.
 Now, however, an emergency has caused some hiccups and delays; as a result, it's apparent to you that the work isn't going to meet the agreed deadline.

 Not only have you said "I", our first big don't, but unless you are actually a bride who's had their wedding plans destroyed by an unfinished patio, you don't know how she feels.
-As a result, the statement can come off as a disingenuous tactic to pacify her, or even seem a bit patronising, which only adds to making a customer angry.
+As a result, the statement can come off as disingenuous, or even seem a bit patronising, which only adds to making a customer angry.

 Instead, mirror back what you hear the customer saying.
 For example, you could say:

-"You're right...this shouldn't have happened, and you must be so frustrated, but we're going to fix this..."
+"You're right...this shouldn't have happened, and you must be frustrated, but we're going to fix this..."

 This validates the customer's feelings and helps them get the initial anger out of their systems so you can come up with a solution.
 For instance, you could lay the patio pavers and install the fire pit in time for the reception—thus giving her guests somewhere to sit, as well as the ambiance she wanted—but agree to leave the BBQ area for a later date.

 Of course, this would also be a good time to offer some compensation, like a discount off the final price, or perhaps six months of free upkeep to keep them sweet.
 That's up to you!

 DO bring the customer solutions instead of problems.